mdavoodi/www/source/blog/2015-07-29-atlas-build-run-notifications.html.markdown

 Atlas can start Packer builds via a `packer push`, from a change on a configured GitHub repository, or when a [linked application](https://atlas.hashicorp.com/help/packer/builds/linked-applications) is updated.

 Notifications can be sent when a build starts, finishes, errors, or is canceled, and each of these is configurable for a build configuration.
-Learn more about using Packer in Atlas.
+Learn more about [using Packer in Atlas](https://atlas.hashicorp.com/help/packer/features) in our help documentation.

 ![Screenshot of Packer build notification settings in Atlas](/images/blog/atlas-build-run-notifications/build-notification-settings.png)

 ## Terraform Run Notifications

 Atlas can plan and apply your Terraform configuration, enabling automatic and safe changes to your infrastructure.
-Learn more about using Terraform in Atlas.
+Learn more about [using Terraform in Atlas](https://atlas.hashicorp.com/help/terraform/features) in our help documentation.

 Notifications can be sent when a plan fails, needs confirmation, or is discarded, or when an apply starts, finishes, or encounters an error.